This Week’s Tip Sheet: Simple Ways to Keep Books and Magazines Tidy

 Books and magazines can bring a wealth of joy, but they can also quickly take over our favorite spaces if we’re not careful.

-Here are a few ways we combat clutter and keep them tidy…
+Here are a few ways we combat clutter and keep things tidy…

 • Declutter and donate books and magazines on a regular basis.

-• Add an appointment to your calendar so you’ll remember to declutter and donate books and magazines each week or month or use the one-in-one out rule to declutter books and magazines as you bring new titles home.
+• Add an appointment to your calendar so you’ll remember to declutter and donate books and magazines each week, month, or use the one-in-one-out rule to declutter books and magazines as you bring new titles home.

-• You can also designate a specific day in your week to drop off donations.
+• You can also designate a specific day of the week to drop off donations.

-• If you’re someone who likes to make a vision board at the end of the year, select a specific bin or basket so you can keep those magazines separate yet organized throughout the year.
+• If you’re someone who likes to make a vision board at the end of the year, select a specific bin or basket to keep those magazines separate yet organized throughout the year.

 • Create book boundaries in the areas you read most.

 • Honor your book boundaries once they’re filled.
-For example, if your book boundary is a shelf in your living room, you need to let go of some of the books you have before you bring in more.
-Same with your nightstand, desk or coffee table.
+For example, if your book boundary is a shelf in your living room, you need to let go of some of the books you have before buying more.
+Same with your nightstand, desk, or coffee table.

 • If you don’t have a desk or nightstand, place your books in a bag that complements your room.
 That way, they’ll be easily accessible no matter when or where you’re reading.